Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

 If the dust receives the kinetic energy of the gas via these collisions, its emission time-scale is mainly defined by the black-body-emission rate

 where $\sigma$ gives the Stefan-Boltzmann constant.
 Finally, the total thermal relaxation time scale of the disk's material is determined by the slowest channel of energy transfer

 This means that the thermal relaxation in the dense inner regions is dominated by the diffusion time scale and the regions farther away from the central star cool mostly via direct irradiation.
 Since temperatures decline with distance, optically thin cooling becomes less efficient as well, because the black body emission rate scales with $T^{-3}$.
-Far above the midplane, where densities nearly reach those of typical molecular clouds, collisions become so unlikely that the energy transfer between hydrogen molecules and the emitting species becomes limited by the collisional timescale.
+Far above the midplane, where densities nearly reach those of typical molecular clouds, collisions become so unlikely that the energy transfer between hydrogen molecules and the emitting species becomes limited by the collisional timescale, which is completely in line with the arguments in \citet{2018arXiv181006588B}, where this effect is even enhanced by dust growth and sedimentation.